top of page

 Instagram

 I've always had a strong visual spirit and soul, though I'm unable to paint, sketch, or draw.
 So, the computer acts as my canvas and lets me bring my artistic visions to life.
 I never use AI- or web-generated images, even in my purely abstract work.
 My art, traditional or contemporary, is created using only my own photo images as a foundation.
 At any given time, I might have 100 or more works in process, neatly and methodically organized on my iMac.
-I let the possibilities be for a while, then cull my favorite options for a particular image I have in mind.
-Still, many times, the outcome is different than I expect – what my former teacher calls a ‘happy accident.’
+I let the possibilities sit for a while, then cull my favorite options for a particular image I have in mind.
+Still, many times, the outcome is different than I expected – what my former teacher calls a ‘happy accident.’

 Forest for the Trees